prasad-marne/personal/RESUME.md

 ## Personal Projects
+### AND search engine
+• Develop very lightweight search engine with in-memory index and search using AND query
+### AR gift card
+• Created gift card app using ARKit library of iOS.
+It should animation for gift cards
 ### VR car game
 • Inspired by Volvo XC90 VR Test Drive using Google Cardboard we created a VR car game where you can drive the car around a city using motion or Just enjoy the ride in AI controlled car.
 City was created in Unity 3D
 • Developed using Google Cardboard SDK for unity3D.
 AI pathfinding was done using A* Algorithm Rust OS